Nolan1979/Coding-Quiz-Challenge/README.md

-#This a Coding Quiz Challenge.
+This is a Coding Quiz Challenge.

 Test your knowledge of coding with this quiz!